A Wrong Way to Love: Production

 The female lead actress initially chosen was Lucia Bosè, later replaced by Pier Angeli and ultimately by Nieves Navarro.
 The singer-songwriter Lucio Dalla was given a comical sidekick role.
 The male protagonist's surname, Tessari, is a Di Leo's homage to his real life friend Duccio Tessari.
 The best known actor in the cast, Gary Merrill, has only a supporting role.
 The film has cameos of Giancarlo Cobelli and Maria Monti, as two small-theater performers.
 The director Di Leo appears uncredited as a client in a brothel.

 Reception

-The film was a box office failure; in 1972 it was re-released under the title Brucia amore brucia, a reference the previous Di Leo's film, Brucia, ragazzo, brucia, which had been a hit, but still failed to be profitable.
+The film was a box office failure; in 1972 it was re-released under the title Brucia amore brucia, a reference to Di Leo's prior hit, Brucia, ragazzo, brucia, but still failed to be profitable.

 The film has been generally badly received by critics.
-In his analysis of the film, Paolo Mereghetti described it as an attempt to describe the social turmoil of the late 1960s, which falls into "the clichés of melodrama".
-According to Manlio Gomarasca, the film is a "soulless shell", formally very good, even exceeding the previous Di Leo's films, but empty in its contents.
-Gomarasca identifies as the main reason for the failure of the film the lack of courage in its erotic and social aspects, probably a result of the censorship issues Di Leo had suffered with his previous film Brucia, ragazzo, brucia.
+Paolo Mereghetti describes it as an attempt to describe the social turmoil of the late 1960s, which falls into "the clichés of melodrama".
+According to Manlio Gomarasca, the film is a "soulless shell", formally very good, even exceeding Di Leo's previous films, but empty of substance.
+Gomarasca attributes the failure of the film principally to a lack of courage in its erotic and social aspects, probably a result of the censorship issues Di Leo had suffered with Brucia, ragazzo, brucia.